oliver98844/MacScripts/README.md

 A python script that generate method stubs from selected method declarations and put in clipboard on Mac.
 It is a more general variation of **generateStubsInClipboardFromSelection.py** in **[xcodeScripts](https://github.com/oliver98844/xcodeScripts)**.

 #### Installation
+You can install by creating Service manually from the script or directly use pre-created Service.
+##### - Install by Manually Create Service from generateMethodStubsFromSelection.py
   1. Open Automator ![Automator.app](README_pics/Automator.png) application.
   2. Create a new Automator document with "Service" type. ![Service](README_pics/Service.png)
   3. Change "Service receives" to "**no input**."